jshin720/car_Nodes/README.md

 Background

-This Car Nodes is a visualization of cars, car makers, and the countries of where the brands are from.
-The point of ‘project’ is so show interactively there what countries, car makers are from and the current cars that the car maker has.
+This Car Nodes is a visualization of cars, car makers, and the countries of where the brands are from using D3.visualization.
+The point of ‘project’ is so show interactively in a tree node form  what countries, car makers are from and the current cars that the car maker has.
 And to show the user information on cars visually and interactively.
 The ‘project’ will have levels:

-1)	the top level being the county
+1)	the first level being the county
 2)	the 2nd level being the car maker
 3)	3rd level being the cars
-4)	the last levle being the information of the specific car.
+4)	the user is able to click on the car node to get more information

-Every level will be design as node or item that will enlarge when hovered over it.
-When the item is enlarged it will show branches of the next lower level and once clicked it will switch over to that lower level.
-Up until it gets to the lowest level where information on the specific car is.

 Functionality & MVPs